AirF22/MSN/README.md

-# Multi-illuminant Color Constancy via Multi-scale  Illuminant Estimation and Fusion
+# Enhancing Multi-illuminant Color Constancy through Multi-scale Illuminant Estimation and Adaptive Fusion

 ### About

 This article is currently under consideration by The Visual Computer journal.

-This is an official repository of "Multi-illuminant Color Constancy via Multi-scale  Illuminant Estimation and Fusion".
+This is an official repository of "Enhancing Multi-illuminant Color Constancy through Multi-scale Illuminant Estimation and Adaptive Fusion".

 This repository provides: